mesterhammerfic/bjjstats/README.md

 ### Scraper (Extract and Transform Lambda)
 <img src="img/scraper.png" alt="image" width="400" height="auto">

+###### note: this was refactored to not use dataframes because they were too slow.
+The process is still the same, but the data is stored in sets of objects instead of dataframes.

-In the diagram above, the blue circles represent the data that the scraper returns, and the green squares represent processes that will be run in a loop until all the athletes in the dataframe have been marked as done.
+In the diagram above, the blue circles represent the data that the scraper returns, and the green squares represent processes that will be run in a loop until all the athletes in the ~~dataframe~~ set have been marked as done.

 This scraper is complicated due to the fact that not all athlete page links are located on the main a-z list of athletes, some are found on the pages of other athletes.
 This means that as we scrape the athlete pages, we will find new athlete pages to scrape.
-We use a column in the athlete dataframe to track which pages have been scraped and which have not.
+We use a column in the athlete ~~dataframe~~ set to track which pages have been scraped and which have not.

 Also in order to improve the speed of the scraping, we use asyncio to download the htmls of the athlete